Hangar-31/atlantamusicians.com/src/pages/scholarship.md

         alt_text: Gordon Scott Meeks
       - name: Kangin Joo
         title: Honorable Mention, violin
-        text: >-
-          In 2018, Kangin won an educational grant from Rachel Barton Pine Foundation.

-          In 2020, Kangin won 2nd prize and Edward Braustein Award in New York International Music Concours.

-          In the same year, Kangin also won 2nd prize in The 1st Premier Online Music Competition, which was held in Korea.

-          Kangin Joo was a concertmaster in Metropolitan Youth Symphony Orchestra in 2018.

-          After MYSO, Kangin got into Atlanta Symphony Youth Orchestra in the same year and has been a member of ASYO until now.
+        text: "Kangin Joo was accepted into the Schwob School of Music at Columbus State University as violin performance major.
+Kangin won an educational grant from Rachel Barton Pine Foundation and was a concertmaster in MYSO, as well as a member of the Atlanta Symphony Youth Orchestra.
+In 2020, Kangin was a second place winner in the Edward Braustein Award and took first place in the Premier Online Music Competition, held in Korea. "
         image: /assets/kangin-joo.jpg
         alt_text: Kangin Joo
   - type: section_awards